fbaligand/kibana-enhanced-table/README.md

 Works also with numeric and date columns.
 - Support for a new bucket type : 'Split Cols'.
 It lets to create a pivot table.
 - Hide export links (when checked, it will hide "Raw" and "Formatted" export links)
+- Add a total label on total line first column
 - Kibana supported versions : 5.5, 5.6, 6.0, 6.1 and 6.2

 ## Demo